UKPLab/a-template-is-all-you-meme/README.md

 * `main.py` -- code file that uses the other code files
 * `memetils.py` -- util code
 * `scriptorinos/` -- eda and scraping scripts
-* `output/` -- all of the classification results from the paper

 ## Requirements
 Install [clip first](https://github.com/openai/CLIP).